Ctrl-Z Sampling: Scaling Diffusion Sampling with Controlled Random Zigzag Explorations: Preliminaries

-\subsubsection{Diffusion Process.}
+\subsection{Diffusion Process}

 Diffusion models are generative frameworks that synthesize data by progressively denoising a sample drawn from a Gaussian prior.
 Let $\mathcal{N}$ represent the standard normal distribution and $\mathcal{D}$ denote the target data distribution.
-Starting from a noise sample $x_T \sim \mathcal{N}$, a sample $x_0 \in \mathcal{D}$ is generated through a sequence of $T$ denoising steps, conditioned on $x_T$ and auxiliary prompt $c$:
+Starting from a noise sample $x_T \sim \mathcal{N}$, a sample $x_0 \in \mathcal{D}$ is generated through a sequence of $T$ denoising steps, conditioned on $x_T$ and auxiliary prompt $c$: $ x_0 = \Phi(x_T, c), $ where $\Phi$ denotes the sampling procedure, which may be stochastic or deterministic.